 As a roofer, you spend lots of time and energy identifying potential customers, making a pitch for their business, and providing great service to these customers.
 But what happens after you’ve finished the work?
 For some roofing contractors, the effort shifts back to identifying new potential customers, and the old customers are forgotten.
 While it’s important to always have a steady pipeline of new customers, you also shouldn’t let the work you did to get the previous customers go to waste.
 A key strategy for roofing marketing is to re-engage and reconnect with past customers to see if they can become customers once again.

 How can you bring former customers back and stay in touch with customers once you’ve finished their work?
-Here are a few strategies.
+Here are a few marketing tips for roofers.

 Take Good Notes